The Whispered Eye | Vecna Mega Campaign

 Creating your character

-Character creation will take place during Session 0, with all characters finalized before Session 1.
-The campaign begins at level 3 in Neverwinter, and each character should have a reason to be there and a reason to work with the party.
-Since this is a long form campaign that will run from level 3 to 20, I am looking for characters with room to grow, strong story hooks, and ties to the setting or group.
+Character creation will happen together during Session 0, and all characters will be finalized before Session 1.
+The campaign begins at level 3 in Neverwinter, so each character should have a reason to be in the city and a reason to join forces with the party.
+Because this is a long-form campaign designed to grow from level 3 to level 20, I would love to see characters who have room to develop over time.
+Strong personal hooks, ties to the setting, connections to other party members, unresolved questions, old loyalties, secrets, ambitions, or reasons to care about Neverwinter, Phandalin, ancient magic, cult activity, or lost knowledge are all welcome.
 For stats, we will use point buy.
 Official published D&D 5e material is allowed.
-Homebrew and Unearthed Arcana may be considered, but only with approval first (no Grim Hollow).
-I want characters that fit the tone of the campaign and work well as part of a party.
-For equipment, choose either your class starting gear or the starting cash option, whichever better fits your build.
-If you take a custom background, add an extra 50 GP in the currency section.
-Any shopping should be completed before play begins, and players should manually adjust coin totals as they add or remove items.
-If both Legacy and non Legacy versions of an item exist, use the non Legacy version.
-Because the campaign begins at level 3, characters also receive the level 3 starting package: an additional 100 GP and 1 common magic item.
-Characters start with their normal class equipment, plus these level based bonuses.
-Magic items should be chosen from official published material and are subject to approval to keep things balanced and appropriate for the game.
-This is a story driven campaign with a strong focus on roleplay, party cohesion, and character growth, so players should come to Session 0 with at least a rough concept and be ready to connect that character to the world, the party, and the campaign’s themes.
+Homebrew and Unearthed Arcana may be considered with approval first, but Grim Hollow will not be used for this campaign.
+The main goal is to create characters who fit the tone of the story, feel grounded in the world, and work well as part of a cooperative adventuring party.
+For equipment, choose either your class starting gear or the starting cash option, whichever better fits your character.
+If you use a custom background, add an extra 50 GP in the currency section.
+Please complete any shopping before play begins and manually adjust your coin totals as you add or remove items.
+If both Legacy and non-Legacy versions of an item exist, use the non-Legacy version.
+Since the campaign begins at level 3, each character also receives the level 3 starting package: an additional 100 GP and 1 common magic item.
+Characters begin with their normal class equipment, plus these level-based bonuses.
+Magic items should come from official published material and are subject to approval so the party starts balanced and appropriate for the campaign.
+This is a story-driven campaign with a strong focus on roleplay, party cohesion, and character growth.
+You do not need to arrive with every detail finished, but please come to Session 0 with at least a rough character concept and be ready to connect your character to the world, the party, and the themes of the campaign.

 What to expect